JodisKripe/BYOVD/README.md

 # To Do
 - [ ] Create IAT Parser to check for ZwTerminateProcess in kernel drivers
+- [X] Create function to handle to IOCTL_CODE blast based on process name

 # Testing Kernel Drivers
 ## Create and start Service